rithmschool/javascript_fundamentals_solutions/debugging_exercise/readme.md

 # Debugging Exercise

+Answer the following questions:

+- What does the `throw` keyword do?
+- What is the difference between a `TypeError` and `ReferenceError`
+- How do you create a snippet in the chrome dev tools?
+- In the chrome dev tools, inside the sources tab, there is a "pause" button which allows you to "pause on caught exceptions".
+What is an `exception`?
+- How do we "catch" errors in JavaScript?
+Give an example with code for what that might look like

 Explain what type of error will be thrown, why the error is occuring and how to fix it:

 ```javascript